guillaumebrunerie/Chromiarch-OS/README.md

 to do what I want personally.
 If you want something else, you are of course free to edit the scripts or adapt the instructions to your needs.

+In the examples,

+    (co) # This is the Chrome OS shell
+    (al) # This is the Arch Linux shell on your main computer (ca) # This is the Arch Linux shell on your Chromebook

 Developer mode
 --------------